A blog by Viv Adams, Principal Policy Adviser in the ICO Parliament and Government Affairs team

 - Staff training.
 Staff are more confident in using and sharing personal data appropriately when they have clear guidance and training around their roles and responsibilities.
 This includes specific advice for staff on how to handle personal information in an emergency situation.

 - Access our data sharing resources.
-Our data sharing code of practice provides practical guidance for organisations to share data fairly, lawfully and proportionately.
+Our data sharing code of practice provides practical guidance for organisations to share data fairly, lawfully and proportionately, including a specific section on sharing personal data in an urgent situation or in an emergency.
 Alongside the code, our data sharing information hub has many helpful resources including myth-busting facts, case studies, FAQs and checklists.

 We recognise that this does not resolve all the issues around students’ personal data where there is a mental health concern, but we hope it will go some way towards it by busting data sharing myths.

 We will continue to work with universities, educational bodies and parents to reassure them that data protection law enables data sharing to save lives and protect young people.

 Viv Adams is a Principal Policy Adviser in the ICO Parliament and Government Affairs team and worked closely on the new data sharing code of practice.